ahuacate/deluge/README.md

 | Execute | Event: `Torrent Complete` | Command: `/home/media/.config/deluge/deluge-postprocess.sh`

 ## 2.00 Download the FileBot deluge-postprocess.sh script for Deluge
 Filebot renames and moves all your Flexget downloads ready for viewing on your NAS.
 This action is done by running a shell script called `deluge-postprocess.sh`.
+Deluge uses the Execute Plugin to execute `deluge-postprocess.sh` whenever it completes a torrent download.

 This script (`deluge-postprocess.sh`) is for Deluge only.
 It would've been installed when you completed the Deluge installation guide [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#400-deluge-lxc---ubuntu-1804).

-Filebot renames and moves all your Flexget downloads ready for viewing on your NAS.
-This action is done by running a shell script called `deluge-postprocess.sh`.
-Deluge uses the Execute Plugin to execute `deluge-postprocess.sh` whenever it completes a torrent download.

-In the event you wish to upgrade or overwrite your `deluge-postprocess.sh` you can with these instructions.
+In the event you want to upgrade or overwrite your `deluge-postprocess.sh` you can with these instructions.
 With the Proxmox web interface go to `typhoon-01` > `113 (deluge)` > `>_ Shell` and type the following:

 ```
 wget  https://raw.githubusercontent.com/ahuacate/deluge/master/deluge-postprocess.sh -P /home/media/.config/deluge &&